srMarquinho/ultimate-dividend-portfolio/README.md

 1. It's extremely easy to use and easy for the eyes (or at least intended to).
 Add your transactions and :boom:

 1. It's 100% free!
-No subscriptions and no sign-up.
+No subscriptions and no sign-ups.

+1. Use and buy at any currency.

 1. **Wish List**
     - Add the ticker and the value you wish to sell or buy and track if your wish came true with detailed information.